adrian154/blog/blogposts/tls.md

     * `00 2f`: TLS_RSA_WITH_AES_128_CBC_SHA
     * `00 ff`: TLS_EMPTY_RENEGOTIATION_INFO_SCSV

 TLS 1.3 only recommends five cipher suites, of which three are listed: TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, and TLS_AES_128_GCM_SHA256.
 However, 56 other cipher suites were sent in this message.
-They are present for backwards compatibility, but using these ciphers is discouraged.
+They are present for backwards compatibility (since the client does not know whether the server supports TLS 1.3 yet), but these are not available in TLS 1.3.

 </div>
 <div class="segment" data-hex="0100" data-name="Legacy Compression Methods">